 How to view Summary Care Records in community pharmacy

-A flag has now been added to the SCR screen to highlight when a patient has additional information on their SCR, as well as the core information on medicines, allergies and adverse reactions.
+A flag is presented on the SCR screen to highlight when a patient has Additional Information on their SCR, as well as the core information on medicines, allergies and adverse reactions.
 This information may include:

 - care preferences